jtreeves/portfolio-react/README.md

 #### B. Build ProjectsList section

 Map over an array of projects, which it should obtain via its props.
 For each project, return a ProjectPreview component, which will receive the project’s title, image, and a link to take the user to the appropriate path to see all the project’s details.
 To generate the right path for the link, fill out the hyphenateWords utility function, which should take a string of words (e.g., a project’s title), lowercase all letters, then replace all spaces in the title with hyphens (if there are any spaces).
 It should then return this hyphenated string.
-The fill out the createProjectPath utility function.
+Then fill out the createProjectPath utility function.
 It should take a string of words (e.g., a project’s title), apply the hyphenateWords function, then return that string with “/projects/” appended at the beginning.
 The createProjectPath function will need to be imported into the ProjectsList component, invoked within the map, passed the project’s title, and its result should be set to a link variable and then passed to the ProjectPreview component.

 #### C. Build Projects page